Skip to main content

 Order processing features

-• Edit Orders: Offers the capability to edit individual orders, customize exclusions or replacements, or delete orders from the event.
+• Edit Orders: Offers the capability to edit individual orders, customise exclusions or replacements, or delete orders from the order week

-• Add Orders: Allows adding orders after the event creation, accommodating late customer requests.
+• Add Order: Allows adding orders after the orders have closed, accommodating late customer requests via email

-• Delete Event: Removes the event from the overview, reverting changes made during the event setup.
+• Delete All Orders: Removes the orders from the overview, reverting changes made during the setup.

-• Produce Details: Lists produce included in the event, aiding in exclusion management.
+• Produce Details: Lists produce included in the orders for that day/week, aiding in exclusion management

-• Box Letters and Checklists: Enables creation of informative letters and generates checklists for supplier items and customer orders.
+• Peroduct Checklists: Generates checklists for supplier items and customer orders.

-• Deliveries Map: Visual map of customer locations for the delivery event.
+• Deliveries Map: Visual map of customer locations for delivery

 Conclusion

 Orders in Ooooby are an essential tool for efficiently managing the lifecycle of deliveries.
-From initial setup to final delivery, this feature supports detailed planning, customization, and communication, ensuring a smooth operation that meets both hub and customer needs.
-By familiarizing yourself with these features and incorporating them into your workflow, you can enhance the effectiveness of your delivery service.
+From initial setup to final delivery, this feature supports detailed planning, customisation, and communication, ensuring a smooth operation that meets both hub and customer needs.
+By familiarising yourself with these features and incorporating them into your workflow, you can enhance the effectiveness of your delivery service.

 Did this answer your question?